-The DfE Apply application requires a personal statement.
-This is divided into 2 sections: 'Why do you want to Teach' Word limit 600 words 1.
-'Your suitability to Teach a Subject or Age Group' Word limit 400 words It needs to be written by you, about you, and can include any skills, hobbies, interests, qualifications or experiences you think are relevant to your application.
+The DfE Apply application requires a personal statement, which should be between 500 and 1000 words long.

+It needs to be written by you, about you, and can include any skills, hobbies, interests, qualifications or experiences you think are relevant to your application.
 This is particularly useful if you are retraining or changing career and need to prove that you have transferable skills.
+It also really important that you mention any teaching experience you have gained, secured, or are looking to secure, as long as you will have completed your school experience prior to the start date of the course.

+You'll find tips on what to include in your personal statement on the application form, but here are some examples of things you could write about.

-It also really Your interest in the subject or age group.
+Your interest in the subject or age group.

 The demands and rewards of teaching.

 The personal qualities you have that would make you a good teacher.

 How you might contribute to a school outside of the classroom.

 Your experience working with children or young people.

 Your thoughts on welfare and education.

-In section 2 (your suitability to teach a subject or age group) you should focus on detailing evidence of the knowledge and interest you bring to the PGCE programme you hope to join.
-This important that you mention any teaching experience you have gained, secured or are looking to secure as long as you will have completed your school experience prior to the start date of the course.
-You'll find tips on what to include in your personal statement on the application form, evidence can include: The subject of your undergraduate degree.
+The subject of your undergraduate degree.

 Modules you studied as part of your degree.

-Postgraduate degrees (for example, a Masters or PhD.) but in section 1 (why do you want to teach), you can focus on: Your A level subjects expertise you've gained at work.
-TIPS AND TRICKS: Read some examples online.
+Postgraduate degrees (for example, a Masters or PhD.)

+Your A level subjects expertise you've gained at work.

+TIPS AND TRICKS:

+Read some examples online.

 Keep it positive and enthusiastic.

 Proofread it yourself and ask others to check it for you.

 Use a professional looking email address.

 Use a strong opening and closing sentence.

 Avoid jokes, quotes and humour.

 Explain why you think a teaching career is for you.

 Talk about the qualities you possess that you believe will make you a good teacher.

 Mention any experience you have had in a teaching role and what you have learned.

 Try to link your points to the current programme of study for the course you want to apply to.